ADSCIAN/ssalib/README.md

 ### Step 2: SVD Decomposition

-Numerous SVD implementations differ in their accuracy, assumptions about the matrix’s underlying structure, and computational performance.
-The `vassal` Python package wraps existing methods implemented in Python scientific packages (See [SVD Methods](#svd-methods)).
+There exist numerous SVD implementations.
+They differ in their accuracy, assumptions about the matrix’s underlying structure, and computational performance.

+The `vassal` Python package includes existing methods implemented in Python scientific packages (See [SVD Methods](#svd-methods)).
 Most SSA's limitations pertain to SVD's limitations and some advanced SSA approaches implement alternative decomposition methods beyond the